mproos/mproos.github.io/other.md

 ## Ongoing things

+### "Open doors" day at the university

+On the 26th of February the University of Tartu will hold an "open doors" day for future students.
+Each institute is invited to hold a short workshop / information session to explain what they teach and research.
+I will be leading a workshop "Katsed keel(te)ga" ("Experiments with language(es)" - it sounds better in Estonian) where I will be introducing the Institute of Esonian and General Linguistics, with a focus on the various interesting experiments we run at our institute.

+---

 ### Science in three minutes

 Recently, I had the chance to participate in the "Science in three minutes" competition organized by the Estonian Academy of the Sciences.
 At a live event that was broadcast on Novaator (the leading popular science webpage in Estonia), I was declared the winner along with 4 other amazing young researchers.
 My talk was titled "Meaning as a tool for understanding the world".
 You can watch the whole event [here (in Estonian).](https://www.youtube.com/watch?v=O6c6n2M_Leg&feature=emb_title) Estonian National Television will produce clips with all of the winners, they will be played in the morning news / talkshow and viewers can choose their favourite!